GregTechCEu/Buildscripts/README.md

 - Jabel for Java 17 language features while still targeting Java 8
 - JUnit 5 added automatically
 - Spotless auto-formatting with default formatter configurations, or user-specified configurations
-- API and Source deployment along side obf and deobf jars
+- API and Source deployment alongside obf and deobf jars
 - Deployment testing options, so that you can ensure your tokens and other variables are set up properly
 - Custom username setting for development, that can be set either project-wide or via an environment variable for shared projects
 - Ships with Jetbrains annotations by default, so you have another option over `javax`
 - Scala support
 - Custom Maven publishing location support, with all secrets held by system environment variables
 - Automatic mixin JSON generation, as well as mcmod.info and pack.mcmeta if they are missing
+- Dependency shadowing for releasing dependencies in your builds, more info [here](https://github.com/GregTechCEu/Buildscripts/blob/master/docs/shadow.md)
+- Automatic changelog generation by generating a list of all commits between the current tag and the previous tag

 And many more to come!
 And of course, all of these features are toggleable via an option in `gradle.properties`.